Features and Working Principle of Air Jet Weaving Machine

 Air Jet Weaving Machine:

-Air jet weaving machine is one time of modern weaving machine with the highest weft insertion performance and are considered as the most productive in the manufacturing of light to medium weight fabrics, preferably made of cotton and certain man made fibers (sheets, shirting fabrics, linings, taffetas and satins in staple yarns of manmade fibers); it has anyway to be pointed out that technically positive results are obtained at present also with heavy weight fabrics (denims) and that some manufacturers produce also machine models for terry production.
+Air jet weaving machine is one type of modern weaving machine with the highest weft insertion performance and are considered as the most productive in the manufacturing of light to medium weight fabrics, preferably made of cotton and certain man made fibers (sheets, shirting fabrics, linings, taffetas and satins in staple yarns of manmade fibers); it has anyway to be pointed out that technically positive results are obtained at present also with heavy weight fabrics (denims) and that some manufacturers produce also machine models for terry production.
 These machines are the ideal solution for those who want to produce bulk quantities of customized fabric styles.
 The weaving widths range generally from 190 to 400 cm.
 As regards the multicolor weft carrier, up to 8 different wefts can be fed.
 Figure 1 shows a modern air jet weaving machine.

 It has however to be considered that a air jet weaving machine requires a high energy consumption to prepare the compressed air and that this consumption rises definitely with increasing loom width and running speed.
 The reduction in the energy consumption is in fact one of the main concerns of the manufacturers, and builds for the user an important selection criterion.